What is a kyphoplasty?

 Before your kyphoplasty, your provider will meet with you to discuss your medical history and perform an overall physical exam.
 You may also have some tests, such as X-ray, MRI and blood tests done to prepare.
 Talk with your provider about any medicines or supplements you are taking as it can cause interactions.
 You may be told not to eat or drink anything for several hours before the surgery.
 Your provider will explain your pre-procedure plan with you.

-Prior to your kyphoplasty, medicine will be delivered through an IV to relax you, relieve your pain or put you to sleep.
 With X-ray guidance, your provider will insert a needle through your back into the bone, then inflate a balloon to help the vertebra regain its normal shape.
 Then, cement will be injected into the fractured vertebrae.
 The needle will then be removed with no stitches needed.

-Following your procedure, it is normal to feel slightly sore or tender, but should subside quickly.
-At home, patients can return to their normal daily activities, but should avoid heavy lifting for at least six weeks.
+Following your procedure, it is normal to feel slightly sore or tender but should subside quickly.
+At home, patients can return to their normal daily activities but should avoid heavy lifting for at least six weeks.
 Your provider may prescribe bone-strengthening medications to ensure bone health and reduce complications.

 Your doctor will schedule follow-up appointments to ensure that the procedure was successful.
 They will provide instructions for physical therapy and returning to daily activity.
 If you notice unusual pain, contact your provider right away.